You are here

 Benjamin D. Piekut

-Piekut’s research interests include experimental music in the U.S. and U.K., jazz after 1950, critical studies in race and gender, improvisation studies, sound art, music technologies, and performance studies.
+Piekut’s research interests include music and performance after 1950, critical studies in race and gender, improvisation studies, sound art, and music technologies.
 He has published his research in Jazz Perspectives, The Drama Review, Contemporary Music Review, Cultural Critique, Twentieth-Century Music, American Quarterly, The Journal of the American Musicological Society, and a number of catalogs and edited volumes.
 In 2019, he curated the "After Experimental Music" section of the Time:Spans festival in New York City.
+He serves on the curatorial advisory board of Blank Forms (NYC) and is a contributing editor at Flash Art, where he curates a monthly column on sound and music in contemporary art.

 Piekut’s research has been supported by the Whiting Foundation, the American Musicological Society, the University of Southampton, the National Endowment for the Humanities, and the Arts and Humanities Research Council.
 His article, “Deadness,” co-authored with Jason Stanyek, won the 2011 Outstanding Article award from the Association for Theatre in Higher Education, and was named one of MIT Press’s “50 Most Influential Articles” in all disciplines.
 Prior to joining the Department of Music at Cornell, Piekut taught at the University of Southampton (UK).